DataDog/the-monitor/postgresql/postgresql-monitoring.md

 In the [next part][part-2] of this series, we'll show you how to query `pg_stat_user_indexes` to see if there are any underutilized indexes that you could remove in order to free up disk space and decrease unnecessary load on the database.
 As mentioned in a previous section, indexes can be increasingly difficult to maintain as they grow in size, so it may not be worth applying resources to data that isn't queried very often.

 ## Next steps in PostgreSQL monitoring
 In this post, we've covered an overview of PostgreSQL monitoring and its key performance metrics.
 As you continue to scale your PostgreSQL deployment over time, keeping an eye on these metrics will help you effectively detect and troubleshoot potential issues in real time.
-Read the [next part][part-2] of this series to learn how to collect all of these metrics from PostgreSQL.
+Read the [next part][part-2] of this series to learn how to collect all of these metrics from PostgreSQL, or check out [Part 3](https://www.datadoghq.com/blog/collect-postgresql-data-with-datadog/) to learn how to monitor these metrics alongside distributed traces from your applications, all in one place.

 [postgres-scalable]: https://www.postgresql.org/about/